x211321/RGB-Config-Acer-gkbbl-0/README.md

  * The tray icon only works in desktop environments that are compatible with classic system tray

 # Installation
 > ⚠ Make sure you have the **acer-gkbbl-0** RGB device available before you proceed with the installation of this application, otherwise it will have no effect.
-Visit JafarAkhondali's [project page](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module) for more information on the needed kernel module.
+Visit JafarAkhondali's [project page](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module) for more information on the required kernel module.

 > **RGB-Config-Acer-gkbbl-0** is written in Python3, using the wxPython framework.
 Python3 is usually provided by most Linux distributions, wxPython must often be installed separately.